bugzmanov/cleancode-critique/src/chapter_35.md

 render(asSuite = true)   # costs nothing in runtime
 ```

-The larger problem with `render(true)` is so-called [boolean blindness](https://existentialtype.wordpress.com/2011/03/15/boolean-blindness/)
+The deeper problem with `render(true)` is so-called [boolean blindness](https://existentialtype.wordpress.com/2011/03/15/boolean-blindness/)

 <div class="subtle-paragraph">
 "The problem is computing the bit in the first place.
 Having done so, you have blinded yourself by reducing the information you have at hand to a bit,